Ankith-Reddy-Boreddy/Ankith-Reddy-Boreddy/README.md

 <div align="center">

-"Trust is the first vulnerability"
+" Trust is the first vulnerability "

 </div>